alishersadikov/blog-site/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
 I﻿ specialize in building software to solve business problems.
-Based out of Kansas City and currently working for as a Senior Software Engineer at WellSky.
+Based out of Kansas City and currently working as a Senior Software Engineer at WellSky.